 Diving was one of the main reasons I wanted to visit Uvita.
 I’m so grateful I had the chance to partner with Mad About Diving while I was there to explore the underwater world surrounding Uvita.

-I spent two days diving with them in Marino Ballena National Park which is in Uvita, and Caño island which about an hour and a half boat ride away.
+I spent two days diving with them in Marino Ballena National Park and Caño island which about an hour and a half boat ride away.
 Cano Island is a biological reserve with some of the best diving in Costa Rica.

 However you don’t have to go all the way to Cano island for an amazing diving experience.
 Marino Ballena Marine National Park has awesome dive sites just 15 minutes away from Playa Uvita.